 Everyone should be having massages.

-I am a Level 5 Sports/Remedial Massage/Soft Tissue Therapist, and I'm also trained in relaxing Holistic Massage.
+I have a qualification of BTEC Level 5 Sports and Remedial Massage/Soft Tissue Therapist, and I'm also trained in relaxing Holistic Massage ITEC 3.
 I want to remedy issues, and I also I want you to unwind and enjoy the experience.

 What happens when I first come for a treatment?